 - Severe Persistent Chest Pain

 - Shortness of Breath

 There are two major manufacturers of retrievable IVC filters, C.R.
 Bard and Cook.
 The U.S. Judicial Panel on Multidistrict Litigation (JPML) has granted coordinated pretrial proceedings in the federal court system, centralizing all Bard IVC filter injury lawsuits before U.S. District Judge David G. Campbell in the District of Arizona.

-According to the JPML data as of February 16, there are about 85 cases involving C.R.
+According to the JPML data as of January 18, 2018, there are 3,494 cases involving C.R.
 Bard’s Recovery and G2 IVC filter pending in the District of Arizona.

 In September of 2015, a NBC News investigation revealed that executives at C.R.
 Bard were well aware of the dangers of their original Recovery IVC filter.
 Instead of issuing a recall, however, the company simply came out with a slightly modified version, which they called the “G2.”